 - A vegan keto diet should not include any meat or animal products, including dairy, honey or eggs.

 - The standard keto diet should consist of about 75 percent of calories from fat, 20 percent from protein and just 5 percent from carbohydrates.

 - On a less restrictive modified keto diet, fat should make up about 40 percent of calories and 30 percent of calories should come from proteins and carbs, respectively.

 - For most people, 30–50 grams of net carbs daily is enough to stay in ketosis.
-Net carbs are calculated by subtracting the grams of fiber consumed from the amount of total carbohydrates.
+Net carbs are calculated by subtracting the grams of keto friendly fiber consumed from the amount of total carbohydrates.

 - Reduce your intake of high-carb foods such as high-sugar fruits, starchy vegetables, legumes, sugar and grains.

 - Include plenty of low-carb, nutrient-dense foods in your diet instead.
 Nuts, seeds, low-carb fruits and veggies, leafy greens, healthy fats and fermented foods are all excellent choices on a plant-based keto diet.

 - Be sure to eat plenty of plant-based proteins, such as tempeh, natto, nutritional yeast, spirulina, nuts and seeds.